Matt-and-Gib/gleemail/README.md

 Okay, for real, glEEmail started as a side project while we were waiting for 200 SMD LEDs to arrive from China.
 The plan was to whip up some test code allowing us to work with input and output from an Arduino, and to send messages to an Arduino over the Internet.
 As development went on, glEEmail because significantly more interesting than that excessive-LED project, and we shifted focus to making glEEmail into it's best self.
 It's fair to say at this point that glEEmail is an incredibly over-engineered curio at best, or a social-networking-service-for-two at worst.
 ___

-### <a name="parts"></a>**Components**
+## <a name="parts"></a>**Components**

-We're actively testing glEEmail for the Arduino Nano 33 IoT, however it should work on any Arduino with WiFi capabilities (or any Arduino connected to a WiFi radio module, with minor code modifications).
-If you're considering running glEEmail on a different Arduino, please make sure that it has sufficient space; glEEmail uses ~72,000 bytes of program storage space (27% on Nano 33 IoT) and ~15,000 bytes of dynamic memory with global variables (45% on Nano 33 IoT).
-Additionally, please note that the Adafruit 4682 must be powered with 3.3V (it **cannot** run on 5V).
+We're actively testing glEEmail for the Arduino Nano 33 IoT, however it should work on any Arduino with an Internet connection (with minor code modifications).
+If you're considering running glEEmail on a different Arduino, please make sure that it has sufficient space; glEEmail uses ~78,000 bytes of program storage space (30% on Nano 33 IoT) and ~4,000 bytes of dynamic memory with global variables (13% on Nano 33 IoT).
+Additionally, please note that the Adafruit 4682 must be powered with 3.3V (it **cannot** run on 5V); glEEmail will still function if the Adafruit 4682 component is omitted.

 For the full parts list for a single user, please see the table below: